 Are They Reliable Concerning Confidentiality?

 There are people, I for one, who are very particular regarding confidentiality.
-You can say I am a bit of a paranoid when it comes to my personal space, and privacy is quite a huge issue for me.
+You can say I am a bit paranoid when it comes to my personal space, and privacy is quite a huge issue for me.
 I am a bit untrusting that I used to be hesitant with the idea of online therapy.
-But with the flexibility it offers, saving time and energy, availability, and with almost same effectivity as going to my therapist’s office, I was persuaded to try it.
+But with the flexibility, it offers, saving time and energy, availability, and with almost the same effectivity as going to my therapist’s office, I was persuaded to try it.

 Researching for a reliable provider, it seems almost all digital treatment companies offer the privacy of all documents, videos, and messaging, but are they really HIPAA compliant?
 Are they using HIPAA-compliant video platforms for therapy?
 These are just some of the things you must check first before sharing information with online mental health providers.